FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 ### Deploy a Simple Web Page

-The code for your new website is stored in git repository hosted on Github.
-Git/Github allow developers to collaborate together and share code.
+The code for your new website is stored in git repository hosted on GitHub.
+Git/GitHub allow developers to collaborate together and share code.
 Almost no modern company develops all of their own code.
 Developers rely on using many other projects to save time and effort while delivering business value.

 Clone the website repository: